Saint Library

 Early Life

-Born around 550 in Bangor, County Down, Gall was formed at one of Ireland's greatest monastic schools under the Abbot Comgall, whose exacting discipline shaped an entire generation of missionaries.
-Around 590 he was chosen as one of twelve disciples to accompany Columbanus on his mission to Gaul — a company that carried the Irish rule, a gift for languages, and the stubborn confidence that the fallen world could still be rebuilt one monastery at a time.
+Born around 550 in Bangor, County Down, Gall was formed at one of Ireland's greatest monastic communities under Abbot Comgall, whose exacting discipline shaped an entire generation of missionaries.
+Around 590 he was chosen as one of twelve disciples to accompany Columbanus on his mission to Gaul — a company that carried the Irish rule, a gift for languages, and the confidence that the fallen world could still be rebuilt one monastery at a time.
 Settling at Luxeuil in Burgundy, Gall was notably fluent in Frankish dialects and could preach to crowds his Irish companions could not reach, becoming an indispensable voice for the mission in its early decades.

 Turning Point